Quality Improvement Study

 In 2016, the Redivus Health Code Blue prototype app was tested via simulated cardiac arrest events with multidisciplinary teams of health care professionals.
 The Redivus app was associated with a statistically significant improvement in adherence to AHA guidelines for treating cardiac arrest.

-This quality improvement study evaluated the effectiveness of identifying sepsis using the Redivus Health Sepsis software vs. traditional SIRS criteria.
+This quality improvement study evaluated the effectiveness of identifying sepsis using Redivus Sepsis software vs. traditional SIRS criteria.
 Comparing patient charts from 2015 and 2016, the use of Redivus was associated with a significantly higher percentage of sepsis diagnoses at the time of admission.

 Ready for the clinical decision support you deserve?